I'm what's known in the biz as a "Software Engineer". Which is just a fancy way of saying I Google how to code something and then code it.

 In January of 2012 NetMediaOne rebranded itself as Able Engine.
 However I left shortly after to pursue my own interests in freelance web development and consulting.

-Late in 2012 I moved to New York City to work with Krossover on improving their video uploading and streaming capabilities on Amazon S3.
+Late in 2012 I moved to New York City to work with Krossover on improving their video uploading and streaming capabilities with Amazon S3.
 As well as advising on development process improvements.
+I worked there for about 2.5 years before leaving to work on some freelance opportunities.